SysCV/shift-dev/README.md

 ```

 ### Decompress video files
-For easier retrieval of frames during training, we recommend to decompress all video sequences into image frames before training.
+For easier retrieval of frames during training, we recommend decompressing all video sequences into image frames before training.
 Make sure there is enough disk space to store the decompressed frames.

 The mode option (`--mode, -m`) controls the storage type of the decompressed frames.
-When the mode is set ot `folder` (default option) the frames are extracted to local file systems directly; when mode is set to `zip`, `tar` or `hdf5`, the frames are stored in the corresponding archive file, e.g., `img_decompressed.zip`.
+When the mode is set to `folder` (default option) the frames are extracted to local file systems directly; when the mode is set to `zip`, `tar` or `hdf5`, the frames are stored in the corresponding archive file, e.g., `img_decompressed.zip`.

 All frames will be saved using the same name pattern of `<seq>/<frame>_<group>_<view>.<ext>`.

 - To use your local FFmpeg libraries (4.x) is supported.
-You can follow the command example below, which decompress videos to image frames and store them into a zip archive with the same filename as the tar file.
+You can follow the command example below, which decompresses videos to image frames and store them into a zip archive with the same filename as the tar file.
     ```bash
     python -m shift_dev.io.decompress_videos "discrete/videos/val/front/*.tar" -m "zip" -j 1
     ```